citp/privacy-policy-historical/g/gr/gro/groomandstyle.com.md

 Your Consent

-By using our site, you are agreeing to the collection and use of our personal information as detailed in this privacy policy.
+By using our site, you are agreeing to the collection and use of your personal information as detailed in this privacy policy.
 We reserve the right to amend the policy at any time with or without notice.

 Our Commitment to Data Security